Armidale-class patrol boat

-The Armidale class is a class of patrol boats built for the Royal Australian Navy (RAN).
+The Armidale class was a class of patrol boats built for the Royal Australian Navy (RAN).
 Planning for a class of vessels to replace the fifteen s began in 1993 as a joint project with the Royal Malaysian Navy, but was cancelled when Malaysia pulled out of the process.
 The project was reopened in 1999 under the designation SEA 1444, with the RAN as the sole participant.
 Of the seven proposals tendered, the Austal/Defence Maritime Services (DMS) proposal for twelve vessels based on an enlarged was selected.
 Two additional boats were ordered in 2005 to provide a dedicated patrol force for the North West Shelf Venture.